The Ex-Rob Walker Racing Team/Maurice Trintignant 1958 Monaco Grand Prix Winning, 1958 Cooper-Climax Type 45

 It is believed that this car was acquired by Trintignant himself for the 1960 season, with the intention of running the car in international Formula 2 events.
 At this point the car was re-engined with a 1.5-litre Coventry Climax FPF engine, identical but smaller capacity to that which the car had used during the 1958 season.
 During this year the car was run for Trintignant by the well-known Italian Centro Sud Racing Team (both were BP sponsored) for whom he was also driving in Formula 1 during that year.
 Once again the pairing of F2-9-58 and Maurice Trintignant would prove very successful with many placings and overall victory at Montlhery.

 This distinctively-bodied car was acquired in 1964 by the prominent Swiss racing car collector/dealer Pierre de Siebenthal of Lausanne.
+De Siebenthal was a frequent visitor to Modena during this period having a Ferrari 250GT and Porsche 550 Spider re-bodied by Piero Drogo’s Carrozzeria Sports Cars, which was based right next door to the Serenissima workshop and it is thought he purchased ‘F2-9-58’ car during one of his trips to the city.
 The car remained with de Siebenthal in his Aladdin’s Cave of motoring exotica for many years until being acquired by Swiss collector Jean-Pierre Boss in 1997.

 In need of restoration F2-9-58 was dispatched to historic racing Cooper specialist John Harper in Britain in 1999, reaching this country still with its distinctive 1961 bodywork although these panels were in severely corroded and damaged form.
 While the chassis frame and running gear were found to be in acceptable order – despite the chassis being slightly distorted after its many years of hard use – the angular bodywork was discarded.
 John Harper then rebodied the car into its present form, following its 1958 Rob Walker team Coventry Climax-engined configuration as closely as possible, see invoice on file totaling circa £65,000 for this extensive restoration.